 Not everyone is so sure this new drug is safe, though.
-Jane Woodcock, the director of the FDA’s Center for Drug Evaluation and Research, wrote the following –
+Jane Woodcock, the director of the FDA’s Center for Drug Evaluation and Research, wrote the following:

 “Prescription opioids with abuse-deterrent properties will not completely fix the prescription opioid abuse problem, but they can be part of a comprehensive approach to combat the epidemic.”

-How is Hysingla “Abuse-Proof?”
+How is Hysingla and Abuse-Proof Painkiller?

 No matter what side of the Hysingla debate you’re on, we can all celebrate a drug that’s difficult for addicts to abuse.
 Surely we can all agree on that, right?

-Hysingla may need some better abuse-deterrent methods.
-Otherwise it’s destined to join the ranks of the many other “abuse-proof” drugs which aren’t too hard to abuse.
+Otherwise, it’s destined to join the ranks of the many other abuse-deterrent products that aren’t genuinely abuse-resistant.

 OxyContin formulas started to turn to gel when mixed with water.
 Enterprising addicts figured out a way to extract the drug from the gel.
 Roxicodone pills were supposedly “un-crushable.”
 Once again, enterprising addicts learned how to crush them.

 Knowledge of the destructive effects of addiction helps.
 Shifting the focus of addiction from a moral failing to a medical condition helps.
 Increased access to substance abuse treatment helps.

-Now put all those things together and we can hope to see a real solution to American’s painkiller epidemic.
+Now put all those things together, and we can hope to see a real solution to American’s painkiller epidemic.